-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+At Milford School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.

 We make every effort to provide an environment in which children and adults feel safe, secure, valued and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.